alper/alpernl/content/posts/week-258-madrid-rio/index.md

 ---
 [![First noms in Madrid](http://farm8.staticflickr.com/7198/6909332625_fe9158c785.jpg)](http://www.flickr.com/photos/alper/6909332625/ "First noms in Madrid by illustir, on Flickr")[![Churros con chocolate](http://farm8.staticflickr.com/7187/6923022011_db4b644342.jpg)](http://www.flickr.com/photos/alper/6923022011/ "Churros con chocolate by illustir, on Flickr")

 A bit shorter weeknotes compared to last week's.
 I spent most of the week in Madrid to do some fact finding and relax in the sun.
 I hadn't expected the internet in the hotel and various venues to be as disastrously poor as it was, so I didn't get as much done as I had hoped to.
-So the week was spent mostly lounging in the Madrid sun, eating various things ((Among these things there were hardly any vegetables to be found.)).
+So the week was spent mostly lounging in the Madrid sun, eating various things [^1].

 [![Madrid RIO](http://farm8.staticflickr.com/7180/6915667811_d0bc325b41.jpg)](http://www.flickr.com/photos/alper/6915667811/ "Madrid RIO by illustir, on Flickr")[![Indicator of weight](http://farm8.staticflickr.com/7180/6910199579_5a94cbedb4.jpg)](http://www.flickr.com/photos/alper/6910199579/ "Indicator of weight by illustir, on Flickr")